canonical/snapd/docs/config.md

 new configuration from stdin and output the current configuration (after the new configuration has been applied) to stdout.

-The package config hook must return exitcode 0 and return valid yaml of the form:
+The package config hook must return exit code 0 and return valid yaml of the form:

 	config: